Ghost Free Theory in Unitary Gauge: A New Candidate

 First, we note that $H_5$ contributes only to the timelike part of the equations of motion, i.e. it affects only the energy density.
 Also, setting $H_1=0$ renders the spacelike part 0, implying that in such a case there are no pressure corrections to the energy-momentum tensor.
 Nevertheless, both terms are proportional to $H^4\Dot{\phi}^4$.
 Explicitly imposing the condition that the scale of these terms must be infinitesimal compared to the Einstein tensor in order to preserve a stable de Sitter inflation phase, we obtain the following relation:

-where, in the last step, we have used the slow-roll parameter $\epsilon$ to eliminate $\Dot{\phi}$ from the final expression.
-From various inflationary models, the limits on $H$ vary from $\approx 10^{-24}$ GeV (below which the universe is too cool for big bang nucleosynthesis) and $\approx 10^{-14}$ (below which EW baryogenesis is difficult to achieve) \cite{Jiang2016} to $\approx 10^{14}$ GeV (set by the data \cite{Ade_2016}) compared to the Planck scale ($\approx 10^{19}$ GeV).
-Therefore, for us to ensure that the higher-derivative coupling terms introduced in this paper are small, we need the scalar field background to be trans-Planckian.
-Assuming that $\phi\approx 10^x M_P$, and imposing the condition $|\zeta|\leq1$, we find,
+where $\zeta$ is used to represent some linear combination of $\zeta_1$ and $\zeta_5$.
+In the last step, we have introduced the slow-roll parameter $\epsilon$ to eliminate $\Dot{\phi}$ from the final expression.
+From various inflationary models, the limits on $H$ vary from $\approx 10^{-24}$ GeV (below which the universe is too cool for big bang nucleosynthesis) and $\approx 10^{-14}$ (below which EW baryogenesis is difficult to achieve) \cite{Jiang2016} to the upper limit $\approx 10^{14}$ GeV (set by the data \cite{Ade_2016}) compared to the Planck scale ($\approx 10^{19}$ GeV).